-Trafalgar Dawn, the French Perspective Available £35,000
+Hyperlink > Trafalgar Dawn, the French Perspective Original, price upon application.

-He lead an heroic life so is considered Britain’s foremost naval hero even eclipsing great seamen like Francis Drake, Hawkins, George Anson and James Cook.
+He lead an heroic life with high moral standards so is justly considered Britain’s foremost naval hero even eclipsing great seamen like Francis Drake, Hawkins, George Anson and James Cook.

 The story behind and results from “Nelson’s Bright Yellow’ included some extraordinary discoveries that challenged established views regarding the appearance of Nelson’s ships.